 Not only was I required to travel, but it would give me academic credit and my financial aid would cover most of it!
 That was exciting enough in itself.

 Overjoyed, I went to tell my mom about this.
-She gasped when I said, “It’s near Acadia National Park, in Maine.”
-Her face suddenly became pale as a ghost.
+I said, “It’s near Acadia National Park, in Maine.”
+She gasped and her face suddenly became pale as a ghost.
 “That was your Uncle Stephen’s favorite place in the whole world.
 It was also one of the last places he visited before he died.”

 Then I gasped, and turned into an even paler version of my mother.
 Like, I don’t know what’s paler than a ghost except this photo of Stephen underwater before he came a real ghost:

-This news of travel felt divine in some way, but I had no idea of all the surprises in store.
+All this news felt divine in some way, but I had no idea of all the surprises in store.
 I hoped that this could bring me closer to my Uncle in some way.
 The Spring semester flew by and suddenly I was ready to leave for the residency.

-Surry, Maine is about a 6 hour drive from my house, and I was going on my first solo road trip all of a sudden.
+Surry, Maine is about a 6 hour drive from my house in Rhode Island.
 At the time, driving gave me a lot of anxiety.
 I didn’t know if I could do this all on my own.
 I had to drive through Boston!
 The place I had always avoided driving in!

 My mom was probably more scared for me than I was.
 Forty-five minutes after leaving my house, I passed through Sharon, MA, to pee and get coffee that would just make me pee more.
 I found myself seeking reassurance from my mom on the phone.
 This was the most familiar part of my trip, so I was still confident.
 I’d soon be entering Boston, though.
 I continued on.
 Dun dun dun…